 Canada introduced major reforms to its refugee status determination system to deliver faster decisions, deter abuse and quickly remove unsuccessful refugee claimants.
 These reforms include measures to strengthen the immigration system by reducing identity fraud through the use of biometric data such as fingerprints and photos in the Temporary Resident Program.
-The final component of the new legislation incorporates measures to address human smuggling (link to NS page on human smuggling) and irregular arrivals.
+The final component of the new legislation incorporates measures to address human smuggling and irregular arrivals.

 The Balanced Refugee Reform Act and the Protecting Canada's Immigration System Act continue to support the underlying principles of Canada's asylum system, which include ensuring fairness, protecting genuine refugees and upholding Canada's humanitarian tradition.
 The new refugee determination system also fully meets Canada's international and domestic legal obligations to asylum seekers.

 First U.S. marine preclearance location in Canada opens in Prince Rupert, BC

 The U.S. and Canada Reestablish the Cross-Border Crime Forum

 Government of Canada announces extension of travel restrictions

 - Beyond the Border Action Plan - Horizontal Initiative Report 2016-17

 - 2014-15 Report on the Beyond the Border Action Plan Horizontal Initiative